-The next weekend, Nurse S went to her family reunion, where she was cornered by her cousin, Patient A, asking her advice.
+The next weekend, Nurse Q went to her family reunion, where she was approached by her cousin, Patient B, asking her advice.
 The cousin had noticed a hard, painless nodule near his Adam's apple.
 He was clearly concerned, due in part to the fact that he remembered the course of treatment his father had gone through 30 years prior for thyroid cancer.
-Nurse S had her cousin tilt his head back, then looked at his throat area while he swallowed some iced tea.
+Nurse Q had her cousin tilt his head back, then looked at his throat area while he swallowed some iced tea.
 She clearly saw a lump protruding prominently from the neck area.
 She advised him to call his physician for an appointment as soon as possible to be checked out.
-She told him to expect to have blood work drawn and an ultrasound of the thyroid.
+She told him to expect to have bloodwork drawn and an ultrasound of the thyroid.
+Patient B followed Nurse Q's advice and contacted his physician.

-Patient A followed Nurse S's advice and called her two weeks after he had seen the doctor and had the diagnostic work done.
-The ultrasound had showed nodules, so a biopsy was arranged.
-When it returned from the pathologist, the biopsy was positive for papillary adenocarcinoma.
-A total thyroidectomy was done, and Patient A had an uneventful recovery.
+Two weeks after Patient B's diagnostic workup, results from the ultrasound showed nodules and Patient B was advised that a biopsy would be the next course of action.
+Several days later, Patient B received results that the biopsy sample was positive for malignant papillary thyroid cancer.
+A total thyroidectomy was done with no complications, and Patient B had an uneventful recovery.
 Pathology showed no metastasis to lymph glands, so he did not have to face a difficult course of treatment like his father had.